clustervision/trinityX/doc/configuration.rst

 ^^^^^^^^^^^

 =================== ============= ========================== =============
-     Variable           value        default                  description
+     Variable           Value        Default                  Description
 =================== ============= ========================== =============
-nfs_rpccount        Number        256                        Number of NFS server processes to be started on the controller(s). nfs_enable_rdma     boolean       false                      Whether to enable NFS over RDMA by default or not.
+nfs_rpccount        Number        256                        Number of NFS server processes to be started on the controller(s). nfs_enable_rdma     Boolean       false                      Whether to enable NFS over RDMA by default or not.
-                                                             TCP will be used when this option if set to `false`. nfs_export_shared   boolean       true                       If set to true, `trix_shared` directory will be exported to the compute nodes from the controller(s). nfs_export_home     boolean       true                       If set to true, `trix_home` directory will be exported to the compute nodes from the controller(s). nfs_exports_path    Path          `trix_local`/etc/exports.d The path where to store NFS exports configuration on the controller(s).
+                                                             TCP will be used when this option if set to `false`. nfs_export_shared   Boolean       true                       If set to true, `trix_shared` directory will be exported to the compute nodes from the controller(s). nfs_export_home     Boolean       true                       If set to true, `trix_home` directory will be exported to the compute nodes from the controller(s). nfs_exports_path    Path          `trix_local`/etc/exports.d The path where to store NFS exports configuration on the controller(s).
 =================== ============= ========================== =============